bodo-ai/PyDough/documentation/dsl.md

 <!-- TOC --><a name="calc"></a>
 ### CALC

 The examples so far just show selecting all properties from records of a collection.
 Most of the time, an analytical question will only want a subset of the properties, may want to rename them, and may want to derive new properties via calculated expressions.
-The way to do this with a CALC term, which is done by following a PyDough collection with parenthesis containing the expressions that should be included.
+The way to do this is with a `CALC` term, which is done by following a PyDough collection with parenthesis containing the expressions that should be included.

 These expressions can be positional arguments or keyword arguments.
 Keyword arguments use the name of the keyword as the name of the output expression.
 Positional arguments use the name of the expression, if one exists, otherwise an arbitrary name is chosen.